 New Developments in Breast Augmentation

-What should you, a patient or potential patient, know about Breast Implant Associated- Anaplastic Large Cell Lymphoma (BIA-ALCL):
+What Patients Should Know about Breast Implant Associated-Anaplastic Large Cell Lymphoma (BIA-ALCL):

-- Out of the millions of breast implant patients, there are 457 known cases of BIA-ALCL including nine deaths.
-The incidence of breast implant associated anaplastic large cell lymphoma is unknown but thought to be around 1:30,000.
+Out of the millions of breast implant patients, there are 457 known cases of BIA-ALCL including nine deaths.
+The incidence of breast implant-associated anaplastic large cell lymphoma is unknown but thought to be around one in 30,000.

-- Curative treatment usually includes removal of the breast implant and capsule, or scar tissue, surrounding the breast implant.
+Curative treatment usually includes removal of the breast implant and capsule, or scar tissue, surrounding it.
 In patients desiring to maintain implants, replacement with a smooth-shelled breast implant is recommended.
 The need for aggressive forms of treatment for extensive disease is rare.

 Dr. Jaime Perez is a board-certified plastic surgeon in Tampa, FL, specializing in breast augmentation, revision breast augmentation, and breast augmentation with lift.
-Dr. Perez is knowledgeable about all available breast implants and will help you pick the right breast implant to best meet your anatomy, goals, and lifestyle.
-Please call Jaime Perez, M.D. today at 813-877-3739 to discuss your breast augmentation goals and the best breast implant for you!
+Dr. Perez is knowledgeable about all available materials and will help you pick the right one to best complement your anatomy, goals, and lifestyle.

 Our Patient Results